 US President Donald Trump led international condemnation of Sunday’s attacks.

 “So sad to hear of the terrorist attack in Egypt.
+US strongly condemns.
+I have great confidence that President Al Sisi will handle situation properly,” he tweeted.

 UN chief Antonio Guterres expressed the hope that the perpetrators will be swiftly brought to justice after a Security Council statement condemned the bombings as “heinous” and “cowardly”.